climatemodeling/unified-dashboard/docs/ILAMB-Hydro/index.md

 ## Advanced options

-The lower portion of the dropdown offers advanced controls, including normalization choices, colormap adjustments, title placement, and whether to display values within each cell.
+The lower portion of the dropdown (Figure 2b) offers advanced controls, including normalization choices, colormap adjustments, title placement, and whether to display values within each cell.

 - **Group Header Title**: filter the table by entering a keyword.
 - **Toggle Sort Title**: sort labels alphabetically.